-Each session lasted about 75 minutes, and earnings ranged from \$18 to \$44, with an average of \$33 (including a \$10 show-up fee).
-The experiment was programmed in ZTree (Fischbacher, 2007), and a copy of the instructions for a representative treatment is reproduced in the third section of the supplementary appendix.
+The experiment was programmed in ZTree (Fischbacher, 2007), and a copy of the instructions for a representative treatment is reproduced in the online Appendix.

 We designed the experiment with two goals in mind.
 First, we wanted to learn how substantive are minority victories in the lab and how well the theory predicts subjects' behavior.
 Second, we wanted to compare results with and without communication.
 Does communication helps or hinders the relative success of the minority?
 As summarized in Table 1, we ran the experiment with and without the chat option for three sets of m, M values.
-We have thus six treatments, denoted by mMNC without chat, and mMC with chat.
+We have thus six treatments, denoted by mMD without chat, and mMC with chat.